Teaching Text Features (Exploring ELA)

 (Source: BrainPopJr.)

+A great introduction to any skill unit is a BrainPop or BrainPop, Jr. video.
 This video talks about glossaries, table of contents, photographs, bold print, captions, and more!
-It’s a basic ‘teaching nonfiction’ video, but covers a lot of important text features as well.
+It’s a basic ‘teaching nonfiction’ video but covers a lot of important text features as well.
 Check out this video that puts nonfiction reading into easy steps for the students.

 Focus on Explicit Teaching of Text Features

 Explicit teaching of text features is incredibly important.
-Diving into texts will be your next step, but first you really must give students an opportunity to learn, understand, and memorize each text feature.
-If you allow them to easily recognize the text features outside of texts, it’ll be so easy for them to find it within texts.
+Diving into texts will be your next step, but first, you really must give students an opportunity to learn, understand, and memorize each text feature.
+If you allow them to easily recognize the text features outside of texts, it’ll be easy for them to find them within texts.
 Above, you see pictures of my hands-on lessons and graphic organizers.
 These provide students with explicit instruction of text features on their own.

 Bring many mentor texts into your lessons